Jrhenderson11/CTFTools/README.md

 - crypter.py: A really simple demo of using the Crypto library to encrypt/decrypt

+- passwordpredicter.py: A bunch of useful functions for generating passwords (unfinished)

 ## TODO:

+ - finish passweordpredicter
  - fuzzer
  - forensic thingy?
  - steg?